CorrelAid/r-project-template/README.md

 -   methodological: maybe another model would be more suitable?
 -   reproducibility: what are limits of reproducibility? is there something hard-coded/specific to the data that you used?
+-   best practices: maybe some code is particularly messy and people working on it in the future should know about it in advance?